judyliu2/Sanctuary/README.md

 - W - Jump (with gravity, of course)
 - S - Interact with objects (e.g. entering doors)
 - Mouse - To click help button and exit button
+- Z - Up (for choices in Schizophrenia Room)
+- X - Down (for choices in Schizophrenia Room)

 ## Launch Instructions
 1. Open terminal.